amezydlo/routine-planner/README.md

 ## Project Status

->The project is currently in the planning phase
+>The project is currently in the developing phase